 In fairness, some modern turbocharged engines are so well refined that they’ve largely eliminated turbo lag.
 But a supercharger eliminates lag altogether and delivers instant boost.
 The tradeoff comes in the added bulk and cost, which is impractical for most daily drivers.
 That’s why superchargers are still relegated to high-performance vehicles and hot rods.

 The answer depends on what you’re looking for.
-If you define “better” as delivering the most power and best performance, the supercharger clearly wins.
+If you define “better” as delivering the most power and best performance, the supercharger wins.
+However, they come with tradeoffs, particularly higher cost.

 Whatever the choice, use a high-quality synthetic oil

-One byproduct of added power is heat, particularly in turbocharged engines, and heat robs engines of efficiency, meaning you can’t drive as hard.
-The exhaust gases that drive the turbo can exceed 1,000ºF and spin the turbine more than 150,000 rpm.
+One byproduct of added power is heat, and heat robs engines of efficiency, meaning you can’t drive as hard.
+The exhaust gases that drive the turbo can exceed 1,000ºF (538°C) and spin the turbine more than 150,000 rpm.

 The tremendous heat and stress turbos create can cause some oils to breakdown and form harmful bearing deposits, known as turbo coking.
 Over time, turbos can suffer reduced performance or fail altogether.